meltyourface/blank/posts/Initiatory-lineage/Advanced-Scrying-Ritual-Consecrated-Black-Mirror-Guide/index.md

 **Objective**: To facilitate the acquisition of esoteric knowledge, guidance, and foresight through the practice of scrying with a consecrated black mirror.

-Main Components:  A. Preparation B. Invocation C. Scrying Practice D. Interpretation of Visions
+**Main Components**:  A. Preparation B. Invocation C. Scrying Practice D. Interpretation of Visions

 ### II.
 A. Preparation